-Put cutted bread rolls into w bowl.
+Put cut bread rolls into w bowl.
 Add 250ml warm milk, stir and let it rest for 10 minutes.

-Add chopped bacon to onion and fry it until crispy.
+Add chopped bacon to the onion and fry it until crispy.

-Pour rest of the milk into bowl with bread rolls, add parsley, eggs and breadcrumbs.
+Pour rest of the milk into the bowl with bread rolls, add parsley, eggs and breadcrumbs.